 R123-1.
-Purpose: The purpose of this policy is to require the Board of Regents to conduct an annual self-assessment of its performance as a governing and policy making body, in order to strengthen the Board’s effectiveness.
+Purpose: The purpose of this policy is to require the Board of Higher Education to conduct an annual self-assessment of its performance as a governing and policy making body, in order to strengthen the Board’s effectiveness.
 The policy is also intended to meet relevant accreditation standards for Utah’s public colleges and universities.

 2.1.
 Standard 6.B.6 (Governance and Administration), Northwest Commission on Colleges and Universities Accreditation Standards (“The board regularly evaluates its performance and revises, as necessary, its policies to demonstrate to its constituencies that it carries out its responsibilities in an effective and efficient manner.”).